Gant/Gant/README_Install.txt

 Then you type:

-     ./gradlew installGant
+     ./gradlew gant:install

 and all the necessary magic happens.
+You probably want to set the GROOVY_HOME environment variable to point at the Groovy installation that the Gant installation is to work with.

 Contact
 -------